Myeloma Bone Disease

-The most visible aspect of myeloma disease is its effect on bones throughout the body.
-In the majority of patients with multiple myeloma, soft spots develop where the bone structure has been damaged.
-These can extend from the inner bone marrow to the outside surface of the bone.
-Soft spots appear as "holes" on a standard bone x-ray and are referred to as osteolytic lesions (see figure).
+These soft spots, that can extend from the inner bone marrow to the outer surface of the bone, appear on standard bone x-rays as "holes" – referred to as osteolytic lesions.
 These lesions weaken the bone, causing pain and increasing the risk of fractures.

-A clearer understanding of these mechanisms may make it possible to develop more effective treatments to interrupt, slow down, or halt the series of steps that lead to bone disease and contribute to tumor cell growth and survival in myeloma.
+By better understanding these mechanisms, it may be possible some day to develop more effective treatments to interrupt, slow down, or stop the process that leads to bone disease and contributes to tumour cell growth and survival in myeloma.

 For more information, download the Multiple Myeloma Patient Handbook

 Designed to provide educational support to patients, caregivers, families, and friends, this handbook gives accurate, reliable, and clear information on myeloma.
 Topics cover its causes and effects, how it is diagnosed, and the treatment options available in Canada.